-DR. RUBANA HUQ is the President of the Bangladesh Garment Manufacturers and Exporters Association (BGMEA) and Managing Director of Mohammadi Group in Bangladesh.
+DR. RUBANA HUQ is the President of the Bangladesh Garment Manufacturers and

+Exporters Association (BGMEA) and Managing Director of Mohammadi Group in Bangladesh.
 She has been in the position for the last eighteen years, actively empowering seven thousand women in the industry.
-Dr. Huq has a PhD from Jadavpur University. his chapter presents a background of the industry along with case studies and recommendations based on the aftermath of the Rana Plaza accident of April 2013, the worst of its kind in the history of the garment industry in Bangladesh.
+Dr. Huq has a PhD from Jadavpur University.

+This chapter presents a background of the industry along with case studies and recommendations based on the aftermath of the Rana Plaza accident of April 2013, the worst of its kind in the history of the garment industry in Bangladesh.
 The chapter reviews the measures that have been put in place to improve standards of safety and labor after the Rana Plaza collapse, compliance and auditing pressures, implementation of measurable standards of work and safety, and the extent to which retailers and manufacturers in Bangladesh are now taking responsibility for improving working conditions and for the quality of life of factory workers.
-CHAPTER 8 POST RANA PLAZA RESPONSES: CHANGING ROLE OF THE BANGLADESHI GOVERNMENT bv